 Bulb & Socket Guide

 PartyLights.com hopes to take the guessing game out of string light and bulb shopping.
 There are only three bulb sizes that we sell: C7, C9 and Medium.
 These are the names we use, but these bulb sizes can go by many different names.
-The image above is a great visual for bulb size comparison.
-Below provides some additional information to help you understand the differences.
+The images below provide a great visual for bulb size comparison.

 A Bulb By Any Other Name...